 What questions should I ask at my Medicare Wellness Visit?

 Sometimes it’s hard to know which questions to ask your doctor.
-Having a notebook with a list can make it easier to feel involved in your healthcare.
+Having a notebook with a list can make feeling involved in your healthcare easier.

 A few questions you may want to ask include:

 - Are these things normal?
 Regarding your health, bringing up sensitive topics with your doctor is important.
 Don’t be afraid to ask questions to the person that can help you.
 You may want to ask about libido, menopause, sleep schedule, blood pressure, or bowel movements.

 - Does my family health history put me at risk?
 Family health issues can change, and any new issues must be brought up in your conversation with the doctor.
 Asking if new information changes your risk factors gives you a better understanding of your health.

 - What do I need to do next?
 Your doctor will take the time to talk about things you should implement into your life to stay healthy, including lifestyle suggestions or special dietary restrictions.
 The provider may even discuss specialist appointments you need to make to get a closer look at your health.